Diving in Hurghada

 Dolphin Encounters and Wreck Dives Par Excellence

 Hurghada is located on the Egyptian mainland at the mouth of the Gulf of Suez, some 65 km southwest of the southern tip of the Sinai Peninsula, and Sharm El Sheikh just a few kilometres further.
-Such a position makes an ideal base for diving in the Red Sea since it is the main gateway for liveaboard trips to both the northern and southern sections of the Red Sea.
+Such a position makes an ideal base for diving in the Red Sea since it is the main gateway for liveaboard trips to both the northern and southern sections of Egypt's Red Sea.

 The local Hurghada dive sites can be quite interesting, with many coral reef sites dotted around Giftun Island.
 There is an interesting cave passage to explore at Umm Gamar but heading into the northern region is where the best action really is.

 In the Shadwan and Gubal islands region there are several fantastic wreck dives, including the Abu Nuhas wrecks, the Rosalie Moller, the Kingston, Ulysses, Salem Express and Gubal Barge.
-These wrecks offer so much variety in terms of history, type, age and depth that you'll need several days here to start to get to grips with all that Hurghada scuba diving has to offer.
+These wrecks offer so much variety in terms of history, type, age and depth that you'll need several days of diving here to start to get to grips with all that Hurghada has to offer.
 There is even a house reef where dolphin encounters are highly likely.

 With its days as a backwater village long since gone, the town is now a thriving Red Sea beach holiday destination.
 It offers all the usual attractions of a popular tourist area, all at competitive prices.
 So if you choose to base yourself here for some local day trip diving, or as a launch point to discover fantastic wreck and reef adventures further afield, few divers will leave here with a sense of disappointment.